 The small portion of the stack at ground level that is cut with explosives will be extensively pulverized.
 However, only the inner surface is contaminated, so the release of radioactive material will be minimal.
 It is assumed that the amount of dust generated is 1-for-1 with the mass of HE used (DOE 1994), so about 5 kg of dust will be generated.
-If the area impacted by the explosion is one-half of the stack circumference to a height of 1 foot, the impacted mass is about 150 lb/ft3 29 feet 1 foot thick 1 foot high.
+If the area impacted by the explosion is one-half of the stack circumference to a height of 1 foot, the impacted mass is about 150 lb/ft \ 29 feet \ 1 foot thick \ 1 foot high.
 The ratio of the dust to the total mass is about 0.0014.

-Mechanical shears are assumed to be used to demolish the 291-Z-1 structure after it has been toppled.
+Mechanical shears are assumed to be used to demolish the 291-Z-1 stack after it has been toppled.
 The radioactive material at risk (MAR) is assumed to be evenly distributed over the entire inner surface of the stack.
 The damage ratio (DR) is that portion or percentage of the contaminated area acted on by the shear force, or the portion or percentage of the contamination acted on by shear forces.
 Shears are assumed to fracture, crush, spall, or otherwise impact the surface being sheared.
-The damage ratio (DR) is that portion or percentage of the contaminated area acted on by the shear force, or the portion or percentage of the contaminated area acted on by the shear force, or the portion or percentage of the contaminated area acted on by the shear force, or the portion or percentage of the contaminated area acted on by the shear force, or the portion or percentage of the contaminated area acted on by the shear force, or the portion or percentage of the contaminated area acted on by the shear force, or the portion or percentage of the contaminated area acted on by the shear force, or the portion or percentage of the contaminated area acted on by the shear force, or the portion or percentage of the contaminated and area acted on by the shear force, or the portion or percentage of the contamination acted on by shear forces.
+The damage ratio (DR) is that portion or percentage of the contaminated area acted on by the shear force, or the portion or percentage of the contamination acted on by shear forces.
 Shears are assumed to fracture, crush, spall, or otherwise impact the surface being sheared.
 The fraction of surface rubblized during shear operations is taken to be 0.5.